jordan-yee/kakoune-plugin-quick-dev/README.md

 > Currently, this relies on static file path references to the standard plugins
 > directory.
 You could modify the source fairly easily to accomodate a different
 > setup if needed.

+## Tips / Other Use Cases

+To use this plugin for developing other plugins, you can simply source the other plugin file(s) in the quick-dev file so that they get reloaded when it does.

 ## See also